Alhadi1123/SQ-391_WRO_Future_Engineers_2025/README.md

 ## Power Supply <a class="anchor" id="power-supply"></a>

-The separated power architecture prevents motor-induced voltage drops from affecting the Raspberry Pi, ensuring uninterrupted control system operation during high-current motor operations.
+The separated power architecture prevents motor-induced voltage drops from affecting the Raspberry Pi, ensuring uninterrupted operation of the control system during high-current motor operations.

 ## Overall Scheme <a class="anchor" id="overall-scheme"></a>